 Making sure that your partner is taking all the necessary steps for their health can be a useful way to support them.
 You will eventually learn to recognize their symptoms, triggers or anticipate an oncoming episode.
 You can also learn what actions to take when an episode occurs and what to do to help minimize the damage.

 Supporting someone with bipolar disorder means doing all you can to advocate for their health and well-being.
-However, it is important to also take care of yourself and make sure that you are handling the situation and the stress the best that you can.
+However, it is important to also take care of yourself.
+Also, you need to make sure that you’re handling the situation and the stress the best that you can.
 Seeing a therapist for yourself or going to support group meetings can help you manage the emotional struggles that you experience as a result of this person’s illness.